 Don’t risk a breakdown this Christmas

-GEM Motoring Assist says a few basic vehicle checks could help ensure you’re not left stranded at the roadside on a Christmas journey this year.
+A few basic vehicle checks could help ensure you’re not left stranded at the roadside, and reduce your stress levels, if you’re planning to join the great pre-Christmas getaway this year.

-GEM road safety officer Neil Worth explains it can sometimes be as simple as checking there’s air in your tyres and fuel in your tank before you set off.
-“Figures suggest nearly a million motorists break down every year purely because they ran out of fuel,” he says.
-“Other top reasons our members call for breakdown assistance include flat tyres, dead batteries and other electrical malfunctions, most of which could be prevented with routine checks and regular servicing.
+GEM road safety officer Neil Worth explains that it’s often the simple things such as checking there’s air in your tyres and fuel in your tank before you set off.
+“Figures suggest that nearly a million motorists break down every year purely because they run out of fuel,” he says.
+“Other top reasons our members call for breakdown assistance include flat tyres, dead batteries and other electrical malfunctions, most of which could be prevented through routine checks and regular servicing.

 GEM’s tips for stress-free Christmas journeys are as follows: